This page answers authors' frequently asked questions. You can also view the general style sheet

 Can I correct a mistake in my paper at the proof approval stage?

 Remember that you did carefully proofread your paper before submitting it.
-If something in your PDF file at the proof approval stage does not match your original signed printout, let us know and we will fix it.
+If something in your PDF file at the proof approval stage does not match the file you originally sent us, let us know and we will fix it.
 Any mistake which was in your PDF file when you submitted it cannot be fixed unless you cover the cost of making those changes.

 Most changes are much more expensive to make at the proof approval stage.
 Text does not reflow in a PDF file the way that it does in a Word file, so simple corrections that take a few seconds in Word take several minutes each to do correctly using a combination of standard Acrobat tools and expensive Acrobat plug-ins.
 We then re-optimize the entire file, print a new internal proof, and check that all changes have been made correctly and that no surrounding text or images have changed in the process.
 If there are characters missing from font subsets, or fonts with licensing restrictions or unusual encoding, or layering issues, or any of numerous other complications, then small changes can take even longer.

 Sending us a new PDF file at the proof approval stage is not a solution, nor is making changes to the PDF file yourself.
 We take each PDF file through dozens of steps to prepare it for publication and ensure that every reader will see the same text and images.
 Those steps take hours, and starting over with a new PDF file or an altered PDF file is therefore very time-consuming and means redoing hours of previous work.